 - Former female foster youth are 10 times more likely than other women of the same age to commit a crime and experience incarceration — male former foster youth are 4 times more likely

-- 75 percent of female former foster children need to receive government services to meet basic needs — compared to 33 percent of male former foster youth
+- 75% of female former foster children need government services to meet basic needs — 33% of male former foster youth require assistance

-- Roughly 2 percent further their education beyond high school
+- Roughly 2% further their education beyond high school

 Adoption could change these statistics, yet every year, roughly 23,000 children age out of the foster care system alone.